Opening Range Breakout Options Strategies: How to Backtest and Automate ORB Setup

 • Compare variations of the same strategy

-Backtesting removes guesswork and replaces it with data-driven decisions.
+Backtesting replaces guesswork with data-driven decision-making.

 How Automation Improves ORB Execution